RaphaelHythloday/Gorokhovsky_CSCI2270_FinalProject/README.md

-# SATdoku
+# satdoku
-SATdoku is a super fast n by n Sudoku solver that uses Minisat as a backend.
+satdoku is a super fast n by n Sudoku solver that uses Minisat as a backend.
 ### Input format
 The solver can handle `nxn` puzzles with sub-grids of size `k`.
 Of course, `k` must divide `n`.
 The first line specifies the two variables, and the remainder of the input file specifies the blank and non-blank squares of the puzzle.
 The numbers and blanks are delimited by commas, so `0,0` would be two adjacent zeros, while `0, ,0` would be zero, blank, zero:
 ```